How to Cook Fluffy Quinoa

 3. Then, remove the lid and fluff with a fork!

 Now, your quinoa is cooked to fluffy perfection, but it’s plain on its own.
-If you’re serving it as a simple side, season it first.
+If you’re serving it as a simple side dish, season it first.
 At the very least, toss it with salt, pepper, lemon or lime juice, and a drizzle of olive oil.
-To kick it up another notch, stir in chopped herbs, minced garlic, toasted nuts, or crumbled feta cheese, or use it in one of the quinoa recipes below!
+To kick it up another notch, stir in chopped fresh herbs, minced garlic, toasted nuts, or crumbled feta cheese, or use it in one of the quinoa recipes below!

 How to cook quinoa